wtsadler/wtsadler/README.md

 ### Hi there 👋

-I'm WTSADLER
-I'm currently working on Arduino project for my home and learning how to code as it's all new to me.
+I am currently trying to figure out what the hell I'm doing and how the hell to do it.

 <!--